 Here is how NON-QM Loans work:

-- Mortgage interest rates are higher than traditional financing
+- Mortgage interest rates are competitive but normally higher than traditional financing

 - No Waiting Period To Qualify For A Mortgage Loan After Bankruptcy and/or Foreclosure

 - Income docs required with Bank Statement Mortgage Loans For Self Employed Borrowers

 - 30 Year Fixed Rate Mortgages